apiato/apiato/docs/_docs/miscellaneous/tests-helpers.md

 ```

-> **NOTE:** Later all the test helper functions will be documented, meanwhile to see all the available functions please
+> **NOTE:** Later all the test helper functions will be documented, meanwhile to see all the available functions
-check all the public functions in those traits `app/Ship/Tests/*`.
+check all the public functions in all the traits in this directory `vendor/apiato/core/Traits/TestsTraits/PhpUnit/*`.

 ## Misc